 Upon graduating from a degree program offered by West Coast University, students should be able to:

-- Implement intellectual and practical problem solving skills through information assessment and critical thinking.
+- Critical Thinking: Implement intellectual and practical problem-solving strategies through assessment and critical thinking.

 At West Coast University, we embrace a student-centric learning partnership that leads to professional success.
 We deliver transformational education within a culture of integrity and personal accountability.
 We design market-responsive programs through collaboration between faculty and industry professionals.
 We continuously pursue more effective and innovative ways through which students develop the competencies and confidence required in a complex and changing world.